sepehrsardooeinasab/Space-Invaders/README.md

 <img src="Images/LoadingScreen.png">

 ### Gameplay
-A player starts with 3 hearts and must kill all invaders to win.
-If the player loses all of their hearts or the invaders reach to player's spaceship, the player will lose.
+Players start with three hearts and need to kill all invaders in order to win.
+The player loses if they lose all of their hearts or the invaders reach their spaceship.

-Multiple obstacles are implemented.
-They block your bullets but they will break if they got shot 5 times.
+We have implemented a number of obstacles.
+They will block your bullets, but will break if they are shot five times.

-A UFO, which is faster than the invaders and flies above them, is implemented.
-Defeating it gives a huge amount of points.
+A UFO, which is faster than the invaders and flies above them, have implemented too.
+Defeating it gives a lot of points.

 On the right side of the screen, you can see the number of remaining hearts, the time you spend and your current score.